 Step #4: Think about delivery

 How you will get your balcony hot tub in place has to be one of the most important considerations.
+Maybe it’s better to get a small hot tub for your balcony, a 2-person or 3-person model?
+Or a larger version that could sit the entire family?

 If you have fairly large lifts in your building, and you are buying a smaller hot tub model, then you may have your answer there.
 However, for larger models, smaller lifts or narrow corridors, you are going to need to apply more thought.